20squares/manifold-finance/manifold-hedger/README.md

 ## Other analyses

-We ran also some other analyses these can be found in the `eq-breaking` branch (see subsection [File structure](#file-structure) for more information).
+We ran also some other analyses, which can be found in the `eq-breaking` branch (see subsection [File structure](#file-structure) for more information).

 First of all, and unsurprisingly, we found that running the model with the following parameters results in a much bigger utility: